 Little Spring Farm is a hidden gem located in the southwest portion of Jefferson County off Bardstown Road before you reach Mt.
 Washington.
 It has one of the most beautiful water features in the entire city located at the entrance to the neighborhood.
 This subdivision is a bit farther from the city but Little Spring Farm might be the nicest neighborhood in all of MLS Area 6.
 There’s a pool, tennis courts, and clubhouse and some really great scenery.
 The average price for homes is currently $385,862.

 Springhurst is a fairly large neighborhood in the northeast portion of Jefferson County still within the Gene Snyder Freeway.
-It’s actually made up of villages, such as Felsmere, Springbrooke or White Blossom.
-Collectively, there are predominantly single-family residences and some townhouse and patio home style condominiums as well.
+It’s actually my personal favorite move-up neighborhoods in Louisville.
+Made up of villages, such as Felsmere, Springbrooke or White Blossom.
+Collectively, these are predominantly single-family residences and some townhouse and patio home-style condominiums as well.
 This makes the price range is fairly wide.
 But the main thing is the location can’t be beaten—close to shopping, restaurants, and entertainment.
 The average home price right now is $398,361.

 They don’t make neighborhoods like Northfield anymore.
 It’s a “throwback” to the late 1950s when this Louisville neighborhood began.
 Today it’s all about small lots and high-end finishes.
 These homes are about space and room to breath, both inside and out.
 Located off Highway 42 just outside the Watterson Expressway, you can get almost anywhere in the city in 20 minutes from here.
 Part of MLS Area 9, Northfield is close to the more expensive areas like Glenview and Indian Hills.
 Homes are currently selling for an average of $402,661.